 For professional athletes and even school sports players, athletic injuries are just a part of the game.
 Sprains, strains, tears, and other injuries are common, and may sideline a player for a time.
 Other injuries can become chronic and threaten a career.
-Consider the following two examples of common sports injuries and the impact they can have.
+Consider the following two examples of common athletic injuries and the impact they can have.
 Then we will consider a natural way to get relief from these common sports injuries that may also be able to boost your game in general.

 Sciatica – Radiating Nerve Pain